susan-roehampton/OS-Coursework/week5.md

 A remote monitoring script was created on the Windows workstation using Git Bash.
 The script connects to the Ubuntu Server via SSH and collects real-time performance and security metrics.

 #!/bin/bash

-#!Remote Monitoring Script
+#Remote Monitoring Script

-#!Connects to server via SSH and collects performance metrics
+#Connects to server via SSH and collects performance metrics

 SERVER_USER="susanserver"